Training Advice - Adventure Base

 IMG_0880-scaled

 The more preparation you can do before you travel the better.
-Putting the hard work in during the build up to your adventure will yield the rewards on summit day.
+Putting the hard work in during the build up to your adventure will yield the rewards.

 If you would like Mont Blanc Specific training advice please head over to this page.